-Featuring the Bridgewater Canal, the first canal to be built in the modern waterways era, the Cheshire Ring was formulated after successful campaigns for the restoration of several key sections around the route and is one of the original cruising rings.
+Featuring the Bridgewater Canal, the first canal to be built in the modern waterways era, the Cheshire ring was formed after successful campaigns to restore several sections around the route and is one of the original cruising rings.

-Commencing at Preston Brook Tunnel it follows the Bridgewater to Castlefield and takes in the Rochdale, Ashton, Peak Forest and Macclesfield Canals before returning via the Trent & Mersey Canal.
+Starting at Preston Brook Tunnel, it follows the Bridgewater to Castlefield and takes in the Rochdale Canal, Ashton Canal, Peak Forest Canal and Macclesfield Canal before returning via the Trent & Mersey Canal.

-From Preston Brook the Bridgewater Canal carves through notably flat landscape and for several miles runs almost parallel to the Manchester Ship Canal.
+From Preston Brook the Bridgewater Canal carves through flat landscape for several miles runing almost parallel to the Manchester Ship Canal.
 Dunham Massey Hall has a 250-acre deer park and a working Elizabethan Mill; Castlefield Basin is a series of wharves for goods brought here by canal with the railways of a later era striding overhead.

 At Ducie Street Junction the Ashton Canal passes the modernised Piccadilly Village with the prospect of a few hours energetic lockwheeling to follow before Portland Basin.
 This was built to allow narrowboats to make the tight turn out of the Peak Forest Canal and is known locally as Weaver’s Rest due to the large number of weavers who drowned here during hard times in their industry.
 The basin is home to a museum and a boat trust dedicated to saving historic wooden vessels.

 The Peak Forest Canal is lock-free until Marple where the locks are distinguished by little stone bridges in front of the bottom gates.
-At the top of the flight the Peak Forest continues to its terminus at the historic Buxworth Basin and Whaley Bridge; the fork to the right leads onto the Macclesfield Canal and increasingly rural scenery until the conurbations of Macclesfield and Congleton begin to encroach.
+At the top of the flight the Peak Forest continues to its end at the historic Bugsworth Basin and Whaley Bridge; the fork to the right leads onto the Macclesfield Canal and increasingly rural scenery until the towns of Macclesfield and Congleton begin to encroach.